The reduction theorem for relatively maximal subgroups: Introduction

-In the paper we consider only finite groups, $G$ always denotes a finite group, and $\pi$ is a set of primes.
+In this paper, we consider only finite groups. $G$ always denotes a finite group.

-According to H.Wielandt, a class of finite groups is said to be {\it complete} if it is non-empty and closed under taking subgroups, homomorphic images and extensions\footnote{Recall that a group $G$ is an {\it extension} of a group $A$ by a group $B$ if there is an epimorphism $G\rightarrow B$ with the kernel isomorphic to $A$.
-Thus a class $\X$ is closed under taking the extensions if $N\in \X$ and $G/N\in \X$ imply $G\in\X$ for any group $G$ and its normal subgroup $N$.}.
-Moreover, $\X$~always denotes some given complete class.
-Examples of complete classes are \begin{itemize} \item[$\mathfrak{G}$,] the class of all finite groups; \item[$\mathfrak{S}$,] the class of all finite solvable groups. \end{itemize} The following two classes are among the most important examples of complete classes: \begin{itemize} \item[$\mathfrak{G}_\pi$,] the class of all $\pi$-groups for a set $\pi$ of primes (i.e. the class of all groups $G$ such that every prime divisor of $|G|$ belongs to~$\pi$); \item[$\mathfrak{S}_\pi$,] the class of all solvable $\pi$-groups for a set $\pi$ of primes. \end{itemize} In fact, these two cases are extremal for every $\X$.
-If we denote by $\pi=\pi(\X)$ the union of the sets of prime divisors of $|G|$, where $G$ runs through~$\X$, then\footnote{First inclusion follows from the Sylow theorem and from the solvability of groups of prime power order.
-The second one is obvious.}
+Since its inception in the papers by \'E.\,Galois \cite{Galois} and C.\,Jordan \cite{Jordan0,Jordan}, group theory has had the following as one of its central problems: {\it given a group $G$ and a class $\X$ of groups (the class of solvable groups, for example), determine the $\X$-subgroups of $G$} (i.\,e. the subgroups belonging to $\X$).
+If ${\mathfrak X}$ has good properties resembling those of solvable groups then to solve the general problem it suffices to know the so-called {\it maximal $\mathfrak{X}$-subgroups} (or {\em $\mathfrak{X}$-maximal subgroups}), i.\,e. the maximal by inclusion $\mathfrak{X}$-subgroups\footnote{To distinguish $\X$-maximal subgroups for a class $\X$ from maximal (among proper) ones, Wielandt~\cite{WieCanb} suggested using the term ``{\it relatively maximal}'' (w.\,r.\,t. a class $\X$). }.
+Following H.\,Wielandt \cite{Wie3,Wie4}, a nonempty class $\X$ is said to be {\it complete} ({`vollst\"{a}ndig}') if subgroups and homomorphic images of an $\X$-group and extensions of an $\X$-group by an $\X$-group are always $\X$-groups\footnote{Recall that a group $G$ is an {\it extension} of a group $A$ by a group $B$ if there is an epimorphism $G\rightarrow B$ with kernel isomorphic to $A$.}.
+Examples of complete classes are \begin{itemize} \item $\mathfrak{G}$, the class of all finite groups; \item $\mathfrak{S}$, the class of all finite solvable groups. \item $\mathfrak{G}_\pi$, the class of all $\pi$-groups for a set $\pi$ of primes (i.\,e. the groups $G$ such that every prime divisor of $|G|$ belongs to~$\pi$); \item $\mathfrak{S}_\pi$, the class of all solvable $\pi$-groups for a set $\pi$ of primes. \end{itemize} In fact, the latter two cases are extremal for every complete $\X$: if we denote by $\pi=\pi(\X)$ the union of the sets $\pi(G)$ of prime divisors of $|G|$, where $G$ runs over~$\X$, then

-For given group $G$ we denote by $\m_\X(G)$ the set of {\it $\X$-ma\-xi\-mal} subgroups of $G$, i.e. the set of all maximal members of $ \{H\le G\mid H\in \X\} $ with respect to inclusion.
+We will henceforth assume that $\mathfrak{X}$ is a fixed complete class.
+We denote by $\m_\X(G)$ the set of {\it $\X$-ma\-xi\-mal} subgroups of $G$.

-Thus, the $\X$-subgroups of~$G$ (i.e. subgroups of $G$ belonging to~$\X$) are exactly the subgroups of members of $\m_\X(G)$.
-One of the fundamental problems in the finite group theory is: given a group $G$ and a complete class $\X$, to determine $\m_\X(G)$.